Zlclab/CNRBind/README.md

-# FADsite
+# CNRBind
-A novel fusion technology utilizing complex network and sequence information for FAD-binding site identification.
+A prediction method by fusing RNA sequence and structure information to identify small molecule-RNA binding sites.

-The protein id, sequence and labels are available in ./dataset.
-The PDB files of proteins are availavle in ./pdb.
+The RNA id, sequence and labels are available in ./data_cashe.
+The PDB files of RNAs are availavle in ./pdb.
 The codes for CNRBind are available in ./src.
 The demo and corresponding documentation files can be found in ./demo.
 See our paper for more details.

-Testing each proteins takes approximately 1 minute, depending on the sequence length
+Testing each RNA takes approximately 10 seconds, depending on the sequence length

-# Test the FADsite_seq
-cd ./src/
-python FADsite_seq.py

-# Test the FADsite on test4 (~4min)
+## Test the model on TE18 (~3min)
-cd ./src/
+cd ./predict/
-python FADsite_test4.py
+python predict_TE18.py

-# Test the FADsite on test6 (~6min)
+## Test the model on RB9 (~3min)
-cd ./src/
+cd ./predict/
-python FADsite_test6.py
+python predict_RB9.py

 Kang Xiao: xiaokangneuq@163.com